-You may have a short course of external radiotherapy.
+You may have a short course of radiotherapy.
 It is given once a day, Monday to Friday, the week before surgery.

 Radiotherapy after surgery

 At the beginning of each session of radiotherapy, the radiographer will position you carefully on the couch and make sure you are comfortable.
-During your treatment you’ll be alone in the room, but you can talk to the radiographer who will watch you from the next room.
+During your treatment you will be alone in the room, but you can talk to the radiographer who will watch you from the next room.

 Side effects usually begin a week or two after starting treatment.
 They may continue to get worse for a few weeks after treatment, before beginning to get better.
 Side effects usually improve gradually over the next few weeks or more.

 Smoking can make side effects worse.
 If you smoke, try to give up or cut down.
 Drink at least two to three litres of fluid a day.
 Water is best.
 Drinks containing caffeine and alcohol can make bowel and bladder symptoms worse.

 It is important to tell your radiographer, cancer specialist or specialist nurse if you have side effects.
 They can give you advice on how to manage them and prescribe treatments that can help.
 It may take some time to recover, particularly after longer courses of radiotherapy or chemoradiation.
 Look after yourself by getting enough rest and gradually increasing your physical activity.
 This will help with your recovery.

 Sometimes some side effects do not completely go away.
 Sometimes side effects develop months or years later after treatment.
 These are called long-term or late effects.
 Tell your specialist nurse or cancer doctor if side effects do not get better, or you notice new side effects.
 There are many things that can be done to help.